azoth-lang/azoth.language.design/control-flow.md

 Since Azoth follows the C family of languages in so many other regards, `continue` will be recognized as a contextual keyword synonym for `next` that generates a non-fatal error.

+## Loop Label Syntax

+Since the beginning I have wanted to support Java style loop labels with break and next referring to labels.
+I have always thought that was the only proper use case of the C# goto.
+Likewise since jumping between switch/match cases is not supported there is no need for the C# style goto keyword.
+However, it has been a real challenge to find a good syntax for both declaring and using loop labels.
+In Adamant, there were named scopes and it was thought that loop labels should be syntactically similar to named scopes.
+However, Azoth doesn't have anything like that.
+In Azoth, all loops can be expressions.
+That makes it more challenging because the syntax has to be unambiguous even when it is part of an expression.
+Looking at other languages, a label followed by a colon is the almost universal syntax for loop labels.
+Only Kotlin breaks with that and uses the at sign (e.g.
+`label@ for ...`).
+I resisted using the colon because in Azoth it is so tightly associated with typing and subtyping.
+That is part of why the named parameter syntax doesn't use colons.
+At one point, I thought that treating labels like pointers and using a syntax involving the at sign made sense.
+However, this wasn't quite right.
+If the label was the target of a goto that it could be reasonably treated as the address of an instruction.
+However, the break statement breaks out of the loop.
+It using the loop label as a way of referring to the loop not as an address for the loop.

+I've designed to accept the label colon syntax for loop labels because it is so universal and there aren't any better options.
+Even if type ascription expressions are added to Azoth using the colon, this syntax won't be ambiguous because a loop keyword following the colon could never be the start of a type name.
+There was also some concern about the syntax for break with loop label to ensure there was no ambiguity between the loop label and the value expression.
+However, the use of loop labels will be very limited and there will only be a few labels in scope at any given time.
+I think it is safe to treat something as a label if it matches a loop label.
+If that was not the intended meaning and it shadows a local variable, the developer should get a compiler error since the loop will not have the correct type.